Who We Are

 Robert is a psychotherapist who works with adults, children and adolescents in an outpatient setting.
 He is a graduate of Temple University (B.A., Broadcasting, Telecommunications and Mass Media) and Eastern University (M.A., Clinical Counseling).
 He attends West Philadelphia Mennonite Fellowship with his family where he seeks to bring issues of race and mass incarceration to the greater consciousness of the congregation.

 Nick is a graduate of Cedarville University (B.A., Pastoral Studies) and Palmer Theological Seminary (M.Div.).
 He has been working with Philadelphia’s homeless population since 2010 and draws from his experience as a supervisor of faith-based recovery programming.
 Nick serves in lay leadership at West Philadelphia Mennonite Fellowship, where he attends with his wife and two young children.

-Solomon Jefferson, Intern
+Solomon Jefferson, Chaplain